 A copy of the application from the Office of the Registrar may be required as proof to access benefits with certain departments.

-Graduate students are required to apply for an official leave of absence in order to return to CU-Boulder in the future without reapplying.
+Graduate students are required to apply for an official leave of absence in order to return to CU Boulder in the future without reapplying.

 Contact the Bursar's Office at email@example.com or 303-492-5381 for information regarding a financial account.

 In order to return, you must register for classes through MyCUInfo.
 The Office of the Registrar automatically provides an enrollment appointment for your returning term.
-An email reminder is sent to your official colorado.edu email account in:
+An email reminder is sent to your official @colorado.edu email account in:

 Graduate students must obtain the dean's permission to extend their return date.

 Graduate, law and MBA students must receive approval from their department first, and then contact the graduate, law or MBA program for further guidance.
 In some cases, returning late may affect in-state tuition status.
-For questions regarding in-state tuition status, contact Tuition Classification at 303-492-0907 or firstname.lastname@example.org.
+For questions regarding in-state tuition status, contact Tuition Classification at 303-492-6970 or email@example.com.